doctrine/phpcr-odm/docs/en/reference/tools.rst

     start with only ``phpcr:`` come from the phpcr-utils and are not specific to Doctrine PHPCR-ODM.

-    If you use the PHPCR-ODM bundle in Symfony2, all commands will be prefixed with ``doctrine:phpcr``.
+    If you use the PHPCR-ODM bundle in Symfony, all commands will be prefixed with ``doctrine:phpcr``.

 Getting documentation of a command